Best Essential Oil Diffusers: Reviews & What I Use

 Wellness Mama » Blog » Health » Best Essential Oil Diffusers: Reviews & What I Use

 I’ve posted before about why we don’t use scented candles and what we use instead.
-One of my favorite alternatives is to use an essential oil diffuser, and many people asked what type of diffuser I use and recommend.
+One of my favorite alternatives is essential oil diffusers, and many people asked what type of diffuser I use and recommend.

-I’m not an herbalist or aromatherapy expert, but I have tried many types of diffusers and I wanted to share the pros and cons of the ones we’ve tried.
+I’m not an aromatherapy expert, but I have tried many types of diffusers.
+I wanted to share the pros and cons of the ones we’ve tried.
+This can help you find a high-quality aroma diffuser that will work well for your own family.

-From my experience, not all diffusers are created equal and some work much better than others.
-I wish that I’d read a review like this before deciding which to purchase and I hope my experience will be helpful to you.
+Not all diffusers are created equal and some work much better than others.
+I wish I’d read a review like this before deciding which to purchase and I hope my experience will be helpful to you.

 Benefits of Diffusing Essential Oils

 So what does diffusing essential oils mean exactly, and why would you do it?
-Diffusers use various methods to disperse essential oil containing water droplets through the air in a fine continuous mist.
+Electric diffusers use various methods to disperse essential oil containing water droplets through the air in a fine intermittent or continuous mist.
+There are also passive diffusers, like reed diffusers and other waterless diffusers.

-Far from being just a natural substitute for air freshener and nothing more, each type of essential oil contains powerful chemical properties (the “essence”) from its parent plant.
-These chemicals bind to our olfactory receptors (how we smell) and have an actual effect on our limbic system.
+Diffusers aren’t just a natural substitute for plug-ins and air fresheners though.
+Each essential oil has powerful chemical properties from its parent plant.
+These chemicals bind to our olfactory receptors (how we smell) and affect our limbic system.
 These nerves in our brains control our hunger, emotions, anger, sleep, and more, so it makes sense diffusing oils can have a real effect.

 There are a number of studies (plus a whole lot of anecdotal evidence) that diffusing essential oils can produce the following benefits, depending on the type of oil:

-• calms and promotes a sedative effect (useful before sleep)
+• Calms and has a soothing effect (useful before sleep)

-In fact, essential oils are so much more than air fresheners that we need to be cautious about how we use them around our homes and our children.
+Essential oils are so much more than home fragrances.
+We need to be cautious about how we use them around our homes and our children.

 There are a few different types of essential oil diffusers which is one reason why narrowing down to the right one can feel a little overwhelming.
-The ones I’m aware of include:
+Here are some of the different kinds:

 In addition to researching them, I’ve tried each type of diffuser and have learned what I like and what I don’t about each.